jpgiant/PDS_Project/README.md

 NetworkX is a platform where neighbors and community members can interact.
 This code is a part of final project for the course of Principles of Database Systems (CS-GY 6083).
+The project is made using PHP, PostgreSQL and Bootstrap library.